Coronavirus information for participants

 - Quality assessment and instrument validation

-- Staining cell cycle profiles in fixed and live cells
+- Analysis of cell cycle profiles in fixed and live cells

 - Detailed multi-sessions on analysing data from Flow Cytometers in cooperation with FlowJo